 The VA appraisal is also designed to help protect veterans from purchasing a home in need of significant repairs.
 This must be completed prior to the closing of the loan in order to guarantee financing from the lender and the Department of Veterans Affairs.

-The timing of the VA appraisal prevents the sale from going too far without the property meeting minimum requirements or being reasonably priced.
+The timing of the VA appraisal prevents the sale from going too far without the property meeting minimum property requirements or being reasonably priced.

 While the primary goal of the VA loans appraisal may first appear to be protecting your financial interests, it also ensures that the house meets the minimum property requirements.
 These are the basic rules established that make the house safe and sanitary.